anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-03-Author-ML-Experiments-With-Spark-Notebooks.md

 <br><br>

 ### 5.7.
 Review the model metrics persisted in BigQuery
-Run the below query in BigQuery-
+Run the below query in BigQuery.
+Be sure to add pipeline_id to the where clause if you are running the experiments multiple times.
 ```
 SELECT * FROM `customer_churn_ds.model_metrics`
  WHERE operation='training'